Posts Tagged depression

 occasionally I’m like this:

-I have clinical depression, anxiety and an unspecified mood disorder [possibly a personality disorder]. the stigma surrounding mental illness astounds me.
+I have clinical depression, anxiety and an unspecified mood disorder. the stigma surrounding mental illness astounds me.
 I’ve never gone off my meds and have always been under the care of both a psychiatrist and a therapist since I was diagnosed at age 27.
 Currently I’m part of an extensive year-long mentalization program at McLean Hospital.
 It’s challenging to be mentalizing when I can’t afford anything, I have no career and therefore not engaging in interpersonal relationships as one would in her 40s.
 Also most of the time I feel McLean doesn’t fucking care about Amy Steele, her mental health and general well-being.
 I’m just a fucking number.
 I’m not a person with feelings and emotions and goals.

 I’m really stuck.
 I’ve been looking for work for years.
 A friendship ended badly several years ago and I’ve been cyber-harassed for four years.
 I’m tired all the time yet I also have severe insomnia.
 I can have days (or nights) where I’m extremely sad or unmotivated.
 I’m insecure but I also think I’m rather cool.
 I think about killing myself often.
 I’m just not as professionally and personally successful and satisfied as I thought I would be by this time.

 Every day I take several medications.
 I will always have to take those medications.
 In addition I exercise for my mind and body and I have cut way down on sugar intake.
 Two years ago I cut out diet soda and although I didn’t drink it in massive amounts I feel better.